-First one, called “Slavic-Arian Vedas” is allegedly thousand of years old (but published only a few decades ago in Russia) This book even gave rise to a Russian pagan church of Ynglism.
+The first one, called “Slavic-Arian Vedas” is allegedly thousands of years old (but published only a few decades ago in Russia) This book even gave rise to a Russian pagan church of Ynglism.

 The second one, called “Veda of Slavs” is older – dates to the late 19th century, and it is supposedly a compilation of ancient folk songs from the area of Bulgaria and Macedonia.
 Both books have divided the public into passionate supporters and those who equally passionately label them as forgeries.
 And while I have my doubts about the authenticity of the first book, in the case of “Veda of Slavs”, it is worth a mention that it contains names of many Vedic deities, mainly Vishnu (Visnyi, or Sve-visnyi, “the exalted one” in Slavic) and that it is indeed written in an archaic language, in a style similar to the original Vedas.